Looking for the best 9mm PCC for competition, home defense, or just plinking on the back 40? I think I can help out.

 FM also does some of the best machining in the industry in my opinion (I’m a machinist myself, I’m picky about this stuff) and I’d like to shake the hand of their materials guy/gal because all of the parts in this gun are made with absolutely excellent metals that save money where possible, but run to the top-end where critical parts are concerned.

 For example, the extractor on this thing.
-From what I can tell, this is a proprietary design because I’ve never seen a 9mm AR bolt with an extractor quite like this one, and it’s made of a high-quality S7 tool steel that will last several thousand rounds.
+From what I can tell, this is a proprietary design because I’ve never seen a 9mm AR bolt with an extractor quite like this one, and it’s made of high-quality S7 tool steel that will last several thousand rounds.

 The lowers take GLOCK Mags (though you can get Colt-compatible versions too) and feature last round bolt hold open, and the trigger is excellent as well.
 I love the super aggressive and tactile reset of the trigger for competition shooting.

-In fact, this is the gun I shoot best with when it comes to PCC stuff.
+In fact, this is the gun I shoot best when it comes to PCC stuff.
 I love my MPX and my Scorpion, but this thing just runs like a dream and I personally really gelled with it right out of the box.

 Best of all, even the full-length version is only $700.

-For that price, you get one of the best PCCs on the market, with a featureset that I’d expect to cost at least twice that.
-There are other PCCs that do this or that better, or have features this one doesn’t, but for raw value, it’s hard to argue against the FM-9.
+For that price, you get one of the best PCCs on the market, with a feature set that I’d expect to cost at least twice that.
+There are other PCCs that do this or that better or have features this one doesn’t, but for raw value, it’s hard to argue against the FM-9.

 9mm pistol-caliber carbines are affordable, fun, and above all practical.
 If you’re looking to pick up a PCC of your very own, these are the ones I recommend.
-I’ve beat the ever-loving s*** out of every gun on this list, and I would count on any of them in a competition or in a life-threatening scenario.
+I’ve beaten the ever-loving s*** out of every gun on this list, and I would count on any of them in a competition or in a life-threatening scenario.

 These are the guns I shoot the most, since ammo is so cheap, and these are the guns I’m most likely to turn to when I hear a bump in the night that I may have to bump back.
 In short, I love them, and I know you will too.